Marrow Butter and Toast

 Instructions

-1. Rinse and purge marrow bones in well salted water, refrigerated overnight
+1. Rinse and purge marrow bones in well salted water overnight in the refrigerator

-4. Remove and scrape the marrow into a blender or food processor, add thyme, parsley and a pinch of salt.
-Pulse until liquified and mixed thoroughly, then taste and adjust seasoning with salt and pepper
+3. Remove and scrape the marrow into a food processor, add thyme, parsley salt and pepper

 5. Pour into a crock or individual serving containers and refrigerate for 30 minutes until set

-6. While waiting toast the bread, trim the crusts and quarter into points
+6. While waiting toast the bread, remove crusts and quarter into points

-7. Serve with toast points, coarse pepper, capers and lemon
+7. Serve with toast points, capers and a slice of lemon